 We prepare two service scenarios for implementation.
+Note that we use a robot, PepperSoftbank Robotics (2014), for the implementation and did not use the Drone devices.
+The applicability to the Drone and other devices is discussed in Section 4.1.2.
 In the first, we modify robot behavior according to its real-world environment.
 This scenario realizes communication between robots' peripheral functions for adjusting speed and core functions related to robots, object detection, and messaging.
 In the second scenario, we modify behavior of a user application based on the user's real-world environment.
 This scenario realizes communication between user-side peripheral functions for displaying information and core functions related to users, information aggregation, and messaging.